 Chilli's soft, succulent tissues make it vulnerable to pests and diseases, worsened by selective breeding that reduced genetic diversity while accelerating growth (Weerakkody and Mawalagedera, 2020).
-Growing global population demands increased food production through sustainable strategies, especially with declining yields and shrinking farmlands.
+The growing global population demands increased food production through sustainable strategies, especially with declining yields and shrinking farmlands.
 Field-based evaluation of insecticides has shown promising results in managing thrips infestations in chilli crops (Italiya et al., 2023), highlighting the role of chemical control in sustaining productivity under high pest pressure.
-This has driven industrial farming practices involving widespread use of agricultural chemicals including fertilizers, insecticides, nutrients, and growth enhancers in crop systems.
+This has driven industrial farming practices involving widespread use of agricultural chemicals, including fertilizers, insecticides, nutrients, and growth enhancers in crop systems.
 Pesticides are vital for crop protection against pests, fungi, weeds, and rodents, making them indispensable in commercial agriculture, especially for vegetables like chilli.
 However, excessive and improper pesticide use by farmers has created serious environmental and health risks, highlighting the need for better application practices and sustainable pest management approaches (Weerakkody and Mawalagedera, 2020).
 India has registered 287 pesticides for crop protection as of March 2024.
 During 2023-24, the country used 67,964.97 metric tonnes of chemical pesticides, with Uttarakhand contributing 147.08 metric tonnes (0.22%) (DPPQS, 2025).
 National pesticide application rates increased from 0.29 kg/ha in 2021-22 to 0.40 kg/ha in 2023-24 (Janaki Rani et al., 2025; Reddy et al., 2024).
 Jammu and Kashmir leads in pesticide intensity at 2.097 kg/ha, followed by Punjab at 1.3 kg/ha, while Uttarakhand ranks 12th with moderate usage of 0.3 kg/ha (Reddy et al., 2024), indicating regional variations in pesticide dependency across Indian states.

-Pesticide usage patterns and farmers' attitudes toward chemical pest control are influenced by multiple interconnected factors including demographics, geography, weather, ecology, and government regulations (Ali et al., 2020).
+Pesticide usage patterns and farmers' attitudes toward chemical pest control are influenced by multiple interconnected factors, including demographics, geography, weather, ecology, and government regulations (Ali et al., 2020).
 While farmers heavily rely on insecticides, emerging biotechnological tools like CRISPR/Cas9 offer long-term, targeted alternatives for pest management with minimal environmental impact (Dodiya et al., 2025a).
 Additionally, crop cultivation techniques, management practices (Van Hoi et al., 2009), and crop types significantly affect both pesticide application decisions and overall farmer perceptions regarding chemical pest control methods.
 With this background, the present study was undertaken to understand the status of farmers’ perspectives and usage patterns of insecticides against chilli thrips across various regions of Uttarakhand.

 MATERIALS AND METHODS

-Using the roving survey method, data on pesticide usage patterns among farmers in from random villages of major chilli growing areas across various blocks of Udham Singh Nagar district of Uttarakhand state was gathered.
+Using the roving survey method, data on pesticide usage patterns among farmers from random villages of major chilli growing areas across various blocks of Udham Singh Nagar district of Uttarakhand state were gathered.
 Details regarding pesticide usage patterns by chilli growers were obtained through direct interactions with farmers using a structured schedule or questionnaire.
 Information was collected from a representative sample of farmers regarding the pesticides applied to chilli crops during the previous or current season/year.

 The primary aim of the survey was to examine the patterns of insecticide use and perspectives among farmers for managing thrips in chilli cultivation.
 This was achieved through a comprehensive questionnaire that addressed various aspects of pesticide application.
 Information was collected via one-on-one personal interviews with the farmers, covering topics such as land holdings, pest and disease occurrence, alternative chemical use, method of application, frequency of sprays, safety precautions, adherence to pre-harvest intervals, and various other aspects at their farm levels.
 The collected data were compiled across different categories and analysed to assess pesticide usage trends in the chilli cropping systems of major chilli growing regions of Uttarakhand.